Keerthi9470/LocalRepo/README.md

 # Demo
 Hello.
 This is my first repository.
 <br>
-My name is Keerthi.
-This is just a demo for my practice.
+This is step by step process for me to learn github.
 <br>
 steps:
 <br>